 The National Institute for Health and Clinical Excellence, which provides evidence-based advice to the NHS, recommends that everyone with diabetes is offered access to education sessions.

 We hope that having completed our free courses you will be able to make changes to your lifestyle with the on-going support of your practice nurse or GP at your own surgery.

 - Diabetes2gether for people newly diagnosed of who have never been on one of our courses.

-- Diabetes4ward for people who have had the condition for longer or have more complex needs
+- Diabetes4ward for people who have had the condition for longer or have more complex needs.

 The atmosphere is relaxed and discussion is encouraged for those who would like to join in.
 You are welcome to bring along a friend or relative for support.